sfourakis/SovDebtWelfare/README.md

 5. (1+lambda_T)=the part of (1+lambda) due purely to the government's choice of time path for consumption.

-The columns of the last files contains:
+The columns of the fourth file contains:

 1. beta=the consumer's discount factor;
 2. (1+lambdaH_D)=(E\[V_H(s,0)]/E\[V_H^ND(s,0)])^(1/(1-gamma)) (=(1_lambda_D)